 Understanding Roll-Back Taxes

 Roll-back taxes are triggered when a property’s use changes from its exempt status.
 For example, converting farmland into residential lots can lead to roll-back taxes, requiring repayment of the tax benefits for the last five years.
 The responsibility for these payments is often determined during negotiations before closing.
-Working with a Texas lawyer skilled in can help clarify potential roll-back tax liabilities in such cases.
+Working with a Texas lawyer skilled in real estate law can help clarify potential roll-back tax liabilities in such cases.

 Role of Title Companies in Tax Management